uncommon-language-framework/spec/ULR/Native/Metadata.md

 # ULR Metadata Specification

-Metadata is crucial to the loading of assemblies in the ULR.
+Metadata is crucial to the loading of native assemblies in the ULR.
 Each assembly DLL must export two metadata symbols: `char* ulrmeta` and [`void* ulraddr[]`](ULRAddr.md).
 The `ulrmeta` symbol should be a char pointer to a string literal containing all type information of the assembly to be read by the ULR Loader, in the following format:

 ### Typenames